Rob Font: Ultimate Fighting Championship

 Font faced Marlon Moraes on December 19, 2020, at UFC Fight Night 183.
 Font won the fight via technical knockout in round one.
 This win earned him a Performance of the Night award.

 Font faced Cody Garbrandt on May 22, 2021, at UFC Fight Night 188.
 He won the bout by unanimous decision.

 Font faced former WEC and UFC featherweight champion José Aldo in the headliner of UFC on ESPN 31 on December 4, 2021.
 After being knocked down multiple times, he lost the fight via unanimous decision.

 Font faced Marlon Vera on April 30, 2022, at UFC on ESPN 35.
 At the weigh-ins, Font weighed in at 138.5 pounds, two and half pounds over the bantamweight non-title fight limit.
 The bout proceeded at a catchweight with Font forfeiting 20% of his purse to Vera.
 Despite significantly outstriking Vera, Font was dropped in three straight rounds and lost the fight via unanimous decision.
 The fight also earned the Fight of the Night award, although Font was deemed ineligible for a bonus due missing weight and his share went to Vera.
 Font set bantamweight records for significant and total strikes landed and attempted in a fight; It also had the second-most combined strikes landed of any UFC fight.

 Font faced Adrian Yañez on April 8, 2023, at UFC 287 He won the bout via TKO in the first round.
 This win earned him the Performance of the Night award.

 Font was scheduled to face Song Yadong in a bout on the main card of UFC 292.
 However Font was selected to replace Umar Nurmagomedov who pulled out of his bout against Cory Sandhagen in the main event at UFC on ESPN 50 on August 5, 2023.
 He lost the fight via unanimous decision.

 Font faced former UFC Flyweight champion Deiveson Figueiredo on December 2, 2023, at UFC on ESPN 52.
 He lost the fight via unanimous decision.

 Font faced Kyler Phillips on October 19, 2024 at UFC Fight Night 245.
 He won the fight by unanimous decision.

 Font was scheduled to face former two-time UFC Bantamweight Champion Dominick Cruz on February 22, 2025, at UFC Fight Night 252.
 However, Cruz withdrew from the fight due to an injury and was replaced by undefeated prospect Jean Matsumoto in a catchweight bout of 140 pounds.
 Font defeated Matsumoto by split decision.

 Font was scheduled to face Raul Rosas Jr. on September 13, 2025 at UFC Fight Night 259.
 However, Rosas Jr. had to withdraw due to an injury and was replaced by David Martínez.
 Font lost the fight by unanimous decision.

+The re-scheduled bout between Font and Rosas Jr. took place on March 7, 2026, at UFC 326.
+He lost the fight by unanimous decision.